-Chances are if you are single sourced with an EMS partner, you will have a dozen potential suppliers telling you why dual sourcing is the way to go.
-Conversely, if you already have multiple suppliers, they will each be telling you how much better life will be if you committed yourself to just the one!
+Chances are if you are single-sourced with an EMS partner, you will have a dozen potential suppliers telling you why dual sourcing is the way to go.
+On the other hand, if you already have multiple suppliers, they will each be telling you how much better life will be if you committed yourself to just the one!
 This is one business decision you may have to make on your own.

 So what are the benefits of dual sourcing?

 Most buyers instinctively prefer dual sourcing.
 We are taught from an early age ‘not to have all our eggs in one basket’ but why?
 Surely if we poka-yoke the design of our egg basket to the point that it is bomb-proof, then knowing where all our eggs are and maintaining only one basket is simpler and safer.
 After all, not many of us keep a spare car ‘just in case’.

 So, here are some things to think about when evaluating this big deicision:

 Can your supplier react when volumes ramp up?
 If that large infrastructure project in Brazil finally materialises, does your current supplier have the elasticity in their operation to double or even triple output, for either a short time or a sustained period?
 Conversely, if a product line demand crashes, will your supplier still be interested in it?
 Also, consider what happens if one of your suppliers other customers experiences a serious upturn - what happens then?

 Most EMS providers will claim to be masters of everything.
 However most have a ‘sweet spot’.
 They may excel in radio frequency/microwave or military work.
 Be good at low volume prototype, or conversely specialise in consumer goods.
 Some will specialise in PCBA, others will be more focused on final assembly.
 If you have a broad product portfolio with a mixture of technologies and/or volumes you may need a second source with different skills.